Souvic/Souvic.github.io/index.md

 * **Finalist at Qualcomm Innovation Fellowship _2018_**<br>
 One of the finalists of QInF-India 2018
 * **TNT-LatentView _2015_**<br>
-One of the winners of "The Number Thing",a Data Science Competition by LatentView
+One of the winners of "The Number Thing", a Data Science Competition by LatentView
 * **Academic Distinction _2014_**<br>
 Got Academic Distinction from The Director of IIT Jodhpur
 * **State Higher Secondary Board Topper _2011_**<br>